borntyping/borntyping.github.io/_posts/2016-06-29-git-merge-subdirectory.md

 ---
 layout: post
-title: Merging a subdirectory of a separate Git repository
+title: Merging a subdirectory of a git repository
 ---

 In the repository being merged: